framps/raspiBackupDoc/en/src/faq.md

 use the appropriate Windows tools to restore dd backups.
 For other backup types such as tar or rsync a Linux is necessary.

-However, you can use the Raspberry for this: You record a new SD card with RaspbianOS and copy *raspiBackup* to it.
-Then you connect the device to which the backup is to be restored, and the medium with the backup to the Raspberry.
+However, you can use the Raspberry for this: You nstall on a new SD card RaspbianOS and copy *raspiBackup* to it.
+Then you connect the device to which the backup is to be restored and the medium with the backup to the Raspberry.
 Then invoke *raspiBackup* and have the desired backup written back to the device.
 Then shut down the system,